freenandes/topo-da-mente/content/note/olive-tree-area.md

 - moodboard
 ---

 Setting up a small area with an olive tree as the center.
 Ground covered with volcanic, red-ish gravel.
+Berberis Thunbergii bushes forming some walls.

 ![Olive trees in an open field with short greenery on the ground.](../attachment/vsc-paste/olive-tree-area-240917132924.png)